Detecting Training Data of Large Language Models via Expectation Maximization: Results and Analysis

 \subsection{WikiMIA}

-Table~\ref{tab:wikimia} shows the experimental results on the WikiMIA dataset. \ours~achieves state-of-the-art performance on WikiMIA for all different models and length splits, significantly outperforming all baselines, including ReCaLL, even without any given non-member test data. \ours~exceeds 96\% AUC-ROC in all cases.
-For the largest model OPT-66B, \ours~gets 99\% AUC-ROC for length splits 32 and 64, while ReCaLL's performance is lower than 86\% AUC-ROC.
+Table~\ref{tab:wikimia} and Table~\ref{tab:wikimia_tpr_at_low_fpr} show results on WikiMIA, using AUC-ROC and TPR@1\%FPR as evaluation metrics, respectively. \ours{} achieves state-of-the-art performance across all models and length splits, significantly outperforming all baselines, including ReCaLL, even without access to labeled non-member examples.
+In all cases, \ours{} exceeds 96\% AUC-ROC.
+For the largest model, OPT-66B, it achieves over 99\% AUC-ROC at lengths 32 and 64, whereas ReCaLL falls below 86\%.